 Triple Bar and OT Trail Loop is a 5 mile loop trail located near Livermore, Colorado that features a river and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until September.
+The trail offers a number of activity options and is best used from March until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash